About Our Hellebores

 Fine Foliage

-Regarding foliage, we take care that leaves do not overwhelm the flowers when the flowers are still in bloom.
+Regarding foliage, we took care that leaves did not overwhelm the flowers when the flowers are still in bloom.
 Black and green flowers will have a higher percentage of fine-leaved plants than yellows and pinks.
 That is just part of the genetics, since Helleborus x hybridus was developed from about 16-19 different species (depending on who is counting).

 Choice Stock Plants

-Each year we gather a few of the choicest of our new hybrids as stock plants and at the same time retire some, even if the year before we thought them “the best.”
-Only in this way can we make constant progress toward the “perfect plant” for your garden.
-The retired stock plants are available at our Hellebore Open Garden Days sale in February.
+Each year we gathered a few of the choicest of our new hybrids as stock plants and at the same time retired some, even if the year before we thought them “the best.”
+Only in this way did we make constant progress toward the “perfect plant” for your garden.
 You can sign up for a reminder email and for more information go here.

 What’s New?